 The Social Security Disability Reconsideration Time Frame

 Once the SSA has made a decision regarding your reconsideration appeal, they will send you a letter in writing notifying you of the decision that has been made.
 The letter will explain whether or not your appeal was successful as well as details regarding how the SSA came to the decision regarding your disability claim.
 On average, it will take between three to five months to complete the Social Security Disability reconsideration process and receive this letter of decision.
+Here are some tips on how you can get your reconsideration request approved.

 If your reconsideration request is denied, you may go on to appeal the decision further.
 The next step of the appeals process is to take your case before an administrative law judge at an appeal hearing.
 If you have not yet hired a Social Security Disability attorney and your claim is denied at the reconsideration level, you should consider retaining an attorney to represent you during the hearing process.
 Your chances of successfully appealing your disability claim are greatly increased with proper representation at your hearing.